2022 CLE Speakers & Agenda

 Mr. Martin graduated from Florida International University with a Bachelor of Business Administration in 2011.
 After graduation, he attended the University of Essex in Colchester, England for one year to study International Law.
 Mr. Martin then accepted a scholarship to the William H. Bowen School of Law in Little Rock, Arkansas.
 He received his J.D. in May of 2014.

+While in law school, Mr. Martin served as both Vice-President and Treasurer of the Hispanic Law Students Association and Vice-President of the Federalist Society.
+He also worked as a law clerk for Allen & Withrow Law Firm and as a research assistant for Professor Steinbuch.
 Upon graduating law school, Mr. Martin worked as General Counsel and Senior Human Resources Manager for the David’s Burgers chain of restaurants.
 He also taught business law as an Adjunct Professor at the University of Central Arkansas during the 2015-2016 school year.
 Mr. Martin joined Monterrey Law Firm in February of 2016.

 In 2015, Mr. Martin won the Alumni of the Year award for his work for the Hispanic Law Students Association.
 He is the current Vice-President of the Arkansas chapter of the Federal Bar Association.
 He is a member of the American Immigration Lawyers Association, Arkansas Bar Association, Federal Bar Association, and Pulaski County Bar Association.